Location: San Diego, California

 Paul Reynolds is a Partner based in the firm's San Diego office.
 He has specialized, and practiced exclusively, in securities and complex business litigation for over 25 years.

-Paul has a state-wide and, indeed, national (particularly in New York and Delaware) practice, representing defendants and plaintiffs in state and federal trial and appellate courts and arbitration forums.
+Paul has a state-wide and, indeed, national (particularly in Delaware and New York) practice, representing defendants and plaintiffs in state and federal trial and appellate courts and arbitration forums.

-At the trial level, he has tried and arbitrated complex securities and businesses cases to verdict or award, including matters with amounts in controversy reaching into nine figures, and achieved numerous trial and arbitration victories, as well as complete victories short of trial via motion practice and successful settlements in countless matters.
+At the trial level, he has tried and arbitrated complex securities and businesses cases to verdict or award in judicial and arbitral forums throughout the country, including multiples matters with amounts in controversy reaching into nine figures (among them before the Delaware Court of Chancery), and achieved numerous trial and arbitration victories, as well as complete victories short of trial via motion practice and successful settlements in countless matters.

 At the appellate level, he has successfully briefed and argued these same types of cases—including the California Supreme Court’s seminal case on shareholder derivative standing, Grossett v.
 Wenaas, 42 Cal.
 4th 1100 (2008), where he was the primary author of the prevailing parties’ briefs, and Swortwood v.
 Tenedora de Empresas, S.A. de C.V., 2014 WL 1664480 (9th Cir.
 April 28, 2014), where he obtained a reversal of a preliminary injunction from the Ninth Circuit Court of Appeals in an expedited interlocutory appeal on an important issue of first impression of Delaware law regarding the rights and obligations of majority shareholders as they relate to preferences afforded holders of preferred shares.
 (For more details, please see the “Biography” tab.)